tanordheim/sherlock/docs/launchers.md

 2. `icon` / the icon-name for the icon to display
 3. `exec` / the command to execute
 4. `search_string` / the string to match to on search
+5. `tag_start` / specifies what will be displayed in the start tag
+6. `tag_end` / specifies what will be displayed in the end tag

 ---